2017 SACSCOC Reaffirmation of Accreditation

 - Fall, 2016: SACSCOC On-Site Review Conducted at CFCC.

 - June, 2017: Review by Commission on Colleges’ Board of Trustees to make a decision regarding CFCC’s accreditation status.

 SACSCOC stands for the Southern Association of Colleges and Schools Commission on Colleges.
 It’s one of seven regional accrediting agencies recognized by the U.S. Department of Education.
 The Commissions on Colleges accredits institutions of higher learning in the Southern region of the United States.

 Why is it important that CFCC is accredited?

-Being accredited by SACS is essential to the continued operation of Cape Fear Community College.
-Having accreditation means that CFCC’s credits will transfer to other colleges and universities, students are able to receive Federal funds for financial aid and the college receives funding from the state.
+Being accredited by SACSCOC is essential to the continued operation of Cape Fear Community College.
+Having accreditation means that CFCC’s credits will transfer to other colleges and universities, students are able to receive federal funds for financial aid and the college receives funding from the state.
 In short, without accreditation, a college is ineligible for state and federal funding, its academic degrees are less valued and its overall reputation and value as an educational institution is diminished.

 What happens during the reaffirmation process?